Lombard-Web-Services/FeedForward/README.md

 ![image](https://github.com/Lombard-Web-Services/FeedForward/raw/master/demo/quiz.gif)

 ## Features
 You are able to create a quiz, selecting the time of each questions, adding pictures instantly (resized to mobile format: 854x480).
+Likes, Notes with star ratings, and get notified while a user has passed your quiz with the results obtained.

 ## Low Code Quiz Programming language
 * [Q][/Q] : question tag